Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 ### Find and download joint invoice

 Separate services have been created to search and download a joint invoice.
 The search API returns invoice IDs that can be used in the download service.

+Joint invoices can also be searched and downloaded via the user interface.

 #### Attribute specific rules